top of page

 -

-Will my 4 point inspection lower my home owner insurance premium?No. whether your home "passes" or "fails" a 4 point inspections, it does not change the cost of homeowners insurance.
-This inspection simply determines whether an insurance company will offer insurance on your home.
-A wind mitigation inspection will, more likely, reduce your insurance premium.
+Will my 4 point inspection lower my home owner insurance premium?No. This inspection simply determines whether an insurance company will offer insurance on your home.
+A wind mitigation inspection report is what helps reduce the cost of homeowner's insurance.

 -